DyrellC/iri_js_regression/README.md

 A series of regression tests for IRI written in JS.
 Utilizes Chai.

 ## Prerequisites
-This repository assumes that you are running the latest version of node.js already.
+This repository requires that you use the latest version of node.js.

+***If you are using Windows, you may also need to install maven manually.***

 ### Installation